tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ];
 ```

-Hopefully it is not as scary as you had anticipated.
-I think the game of Tic-Tac-Toe is a very
+That may not have been as scary as some anticipated.
+Using the game of Tic-Tac-Toe seems like a very
 practical example.
-You see we declared a constant with the variable name `ticTacToe`.
+Here, we declared a constant with the variable name `ticTacToe`.
 The casing of
-the name of the variable is something called camel case (camelCase), and is a common convention in
+the name of the variable is something called camel case (also spelled camelCase), and is a common convention in
 TypeScript/Javascript.
 The standard is to lead with a lowercase letter, and then capitalize the next
 letter anywhere there is typically a space or a separator before hand.
-You can see the type is
+We can see the type is
 `string[][]`.
 That would be an array of string arrays.
 We need this due to having multiple rows.
-Now that I said row, you may know where this is going next.
-This also gives us columns, just like
-with matrices in math.
-They are actually indexed in the same order, which is row then column.
+This also gives us columns, just like with matrices in math.
+They are actually indexed in the same order too,
-Here is how you would access the winning combination of `"O"`.
+which is row then column.
+Here is how we would access the winning combination of `"O"`.

 ```ts
 const ticTacToe: string[][] = [